louisleandro7-alt/Louis-Leandro_Probation_Fullstack_2026/README.md

 ## 9. AI usage

-This project was built with Claude (Anthropic) as a pair-programming assistant, used throughout the full stack:
+This project was built with Claude, Gemini AI, ChatGPT, and Copilot as a pair-programming assistant, used throughout the full stack:

 - **Planning:** discussing framework/database trade-offs before writing